-A nuclear stress test uses radioactive dye and an imaging machine to create pictures showing the blood flow to your heart.
-The test measures blood flow while you are at rest and are exerting yourself, showing areas with poor blood flow or damage in your heart.
+A nuclear stress test uses a small amount of radioactive material (tracer) and an imaging machine to create pictures showing the blood flow to your heart.
+The test measures blood flow while you are at rest and during activity, showing areas with poor blood flow or damage in your heart.

 Why it's done

-You may need a nuclear stress test if a routine stress test didn't pinpoint the cause of symptoms such as chest pain or shortness of breath.
+You may need a nuclear stress test if you have signs or symptoms of heart disease such as chest pain or shortness of breath.
 A nuclear stress test may also be used to guide your treatment if you've been diagnosed with a heart condition.
 Your doctor may recommend a nuclear stress test to:

 Diagnose coronary artery disease.
 Your coronary arteries are the major blood vessels that supply your heart with blood, oxygen and nutrients.
 Coronary artery disease develops when these arteries become damaged or diseased — usually due to a buildup of deposits containing cholesterol and other substances (plaques).

 If you have symptoms such as chest pain or shortness of breath, a nuclear stress test can help determine if you have coronary artery disease and how severe the condition is.

 - Determine a treatment plan.
 If you have coronary artery disease, a nuclear stress test can tell your doctor how well treatment is working.
 The test also helps your doctor develop the right treatment for you by determining how much exercise your heart can handle.

 A nuclear stress test is generally safe.
 Complications are rare.
 As with any medical procedure, there is a risk of complications, which may include: